 - Coordinates and communicates student medical needs and emergencies with the Nurse and residential SIG staff.

 - Seeks guidance and assistance from SIG staff (Director, Deans, and Housemasters) regarding student related concerns (academic, recreational, emotional) and follows through on communication as needed.

 - Resolves student and facility problems proactively in daily and residential settings.

 - Responds to all emergencies and assists in the needs of the program as directed.

-- Assists in office administration as directed.
+- Assists in office administration as assigned.

 - Responsible for assigned evening and weekend duties as scheduled.